NassyKova/Bookshelf/README.md

-# Bookshelf, a place to store memories about the books
+# Bookshelf, a place to store notes about the books

 Bookshelf is an app that let add books you read and add notes to the books.
 ![Bookshelf interface](docs/pics/bookshelf_interface.png)